nurzaman7/SDN-tutorial/README.md

 ### `sudo mn --topo=TOPO`

-where TOPO can be minimal, linear, X (with X switch and Y host in each), linear, X,Y (with X switch and Y host in each), tree, X, Y (X depth with Y fanout), single, X (single switch with X hosts).
+where TOPO can be minimal, linear, X (with X switch and 1 host in each), linear, X,Y (with X switch and Y host in each), tree, X, Y (X depth with Y fanout), single, X (single switch with X hosts).

 To select switch type
 ### `--switch=SWITCH`